Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

 For the unstable dynamics, the argument corresponds directly to the argument of \cref{sec:sttfd} for the stable variables with appropriate exchange of symbols and inequalities.
-This establishes equation~\cref{eq:stsesdenfzz}; that is, {we are always able to find a coordinate transform, to any specified order, which maintains the form~\cref{eq:stsesdenfzz}.}
+This establishes equation~\cref{eq:stsesdenfzz}; that is, {we are always able to find a coordinate transform, to any specified order, which maintains the form~\cref{eq:stsesdenfzz}.} Thus this subsection completes the proof of \cref{thm:stsenfp}.